pingcap/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution.md

 }
 ```

-Since then, we’ve been asking contributors to fill or refactor the functions they’re interested in.
+Since then, we've been asking contributors to fill or refactor the functions they're interested in.

 Reserving function interfaces can avoid conflicts caused by different pull requests simultaneously modifying the same document when merging code.